 In the upper ocean, to a depth of around 100 metres, microscopic algae known as phytoplankton use carbon dioxide dissolved from the atmosphere to grow, forming the base of most food chains in the oceans.
 After a few days or weeks, phytoplankton not consumed by other organisms die and sink to the deep ocean.
 On a global scale, this movement of dead phytoplankton represents a massive transport of carbon to the ocean floor, where the carbon the organisms contain is locked away for hundreds or thousands of years.
+The greater the production of phytoplankton, the greater the rate at which CO2 is drawn into the ocean, potentially reducing the amount of carbon in the atmosphere contributing to climate change.

 Iron is an essential element to the cellular physiology of phytoplankton, allowing them to grow and produce.
 In large areas of the ocean, including parts of the Southern Ocean, iron levels are low and phytoplankton growth is therefore limited.
 Experiments have shown, however, that adding iron into these parts of the ocean effectively ‘fertilises’ the phytoplankton, increasing both their productivity and the ‘carbon sink’ effect that they facilitate.
 This is a type of geoengineering of the environment to reduce the amount of carbon in the atmosphere and mitigate the effects of climate change.

 The problem is that the ocean ecosystem is so complex that while increasing the level of iron does increase phytoplankton production it does not always lead to an increase in the carbon sink to the deep ocean.
 Why this occurs is still unknown.
 It may be a result of grazing by zooplankton such as krill, or because the particles formed are different in composition and so do not sink quickly to the deep, or because they are more fragile and easily break up and disintegrate.
-These factors depend on the type of phytoplankton bloom stimulated by the additional iron and the dominant species exported in the particles.
+These factors depend on the type of phytoplankton bloom stimulated by the additional iron and the dominant phytoplankton species exported in the particles.

 Led by Professor Philip Boyd, the project team will use fieldwork, laboratory experiments and modelling to investigate what drives the sink of carbon, and how geoengineering through iron fertilisation might help to mitigate the effects of climate change.
 The Australian Research Council funds the $2.5 million project through a Laureate Fellowship.